andreanicoletti/google-image-downloader/README.md

 # google-image-downloader
-A simple python script to download images from Google
+A simple python script to download images from Google.

+_N.B.
+The repository is archived and the script, as of August 2024, is not working anymore._

 ## License
 ```